dieterich-lab/ImmunOMICS/README.md

 ------------

 - Please make sure to mount/bind all host repositories you use (for inputs and outputs) into your container and set a writable directory for the --directory option in snakemake.
-- Due to a relatively high number of outputs from each step of the workflow might generate a false errors of not finding a file.
+- Due to a relatively high number of outputs from each step of the workflow, it might generate a false errors of not finding a file.
 In this case, you just need to run the workflow again and it will continue from where it stopped automatically.
 Please just post issues if the errors persist.